loic-d/montreal-winter-trails-conditions-ui/README.md

 ## How to Setup

-* Install [React Native](https://facebook.github.io/react-native/) if you don't have it on your machine yet
+* Install [React Native](https://facebook.github.io/react-native/) if you don't have it yet

 * If you want to use the Montreal winter trails conditions data service, you will first have to [set-up and run the project locally](https://github.com/loic-d/montreal-winter-trails-conditions-service/) and generate an applicationID on [Open Weather App](http://openweathermap.org/)